buttso/coding-tool/README.md

-# Coding Tool
+# Game Sharing Tool

-This project is a prototype for a simple coding tool that enables the identification of specific points of interest within a video, and the storage of them to enable them to be recalled and aligned with the video for future viewing.
+A simple game sharing tool that enables sharing of video with coded points of interest.
+View the [User Stories](https://github.com/dneimke/coding-tool/wiki) to get an idea of what the tool does.

+Unlike other coding tools, this tool is based on the idea of social sharing.
+The goal is to allow coded games to be easily shared and copied to grow a pool of metadata around specific games and their points of interest.

 ## Getting started

-* Read the [getting started article](https://github.com/dneimke/coding-tool/wiki/Getting-Started) to get up and running in your environment.
+Read the [getting started article](https://github.com/dneimke/coding-tool/wiki/Getting-Started) to get up and running in your environment.
-* View the [User Stories](https://github.com/dneimke/coding-tool/wiki) to get an idea of what the tool does

 ## High level component overview